ACLzz/keystore-server/docs/Configuration.md

 - db_username: Username of role which will make changes in database.
 - db_password: Password for role which will make changes in database.
 Don't forget to CHANGE it.
 - timezone: Your server's timezone.
-- token_lifetime: Count of ours while token will be valid.
+- token_lifetime: Count of seconds while token will be valid.
+- allow_registration: `true` or `false` for enable or disable registration.
 - salt: Additional string for hash creation, uses in tokens creation.
 You MUST change it to anything else.
   <br/>